bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 ---------------

 At this point you should already know how to create working processes.
-Because software tends to evolve over the years and might experience breaking changes we should assure their integrity with process tests.
+Because software tends to evolve over the years and might experience breaking changes, you should assure their integrity with process tests.
 As the name implies those tests are meant to run through your processes and act like a user might interact with them.
-By ensuring that the functionality doesn't accidentialy change it's less likely to introduce bugs and errors into your processes.
+By ensuring that the functionality doesn't accidentally change it's less likely to introduce bugs and errors into your processes.

 Setup test project